Battle of Thermopylae: Persian army

-Soldiers of the Achaemenid army of Xerxes I at the time of the Battle of Thermopylae.
-Tomb of Xerxes I, circa 480 BC, Naqsh-e Rustam.
+Soldiers of the Achaemenid army of Xerxes at the time of the Battle of Thermopylae.
+Tomb of Xerxes, circa 480 BC, Naqsh-e Rustam.

 Top rank: Persian, Median, Elamite, Parthian, Arian, Bactrian, Sogdian, Chorasmian, Zarangian, Sattagydian, Gandharan, Hindush (Indians), Scythian.

 Bottom rank: Scythian, Babylonian, Assyrian, Arabian, Egyptian, Armenian, Cappadocian, Lydian, Ionian, Scythian, Thracian, Macedonian, Libyan, Ethiopian.

 The number of troops which Xerxes mustered for the second invasion of Greece has been the subject of endless dispute, most notably between ancient sources, which report very large numbers, and modern scholars, who surmise much smaller figures.
 Herodotus claimed that there were, in total, 2.6 million military personnel, accompanied by an equivalent number of support personnel.
 The poet Simonides, who was a contemporary, talks of four million; Ctesias gave 800,000 as the total number of the army that was assembled by Xerxes.

 Modern scholars tend to reject the figures given by Herodotus and other ancient sources as unrealistic, resulting from miscalculations or exaggerations on the part of the victors.
 Modern scholarly estimates are generally in the range 120,000 to 300,000.
-(Note: A huge number of estimates have been made since the 19th century, ranging from 15,000 to acceptance of Herodotus' 1,800,000.
+(Note: A huge number of estimates have been made since the 19th century, ranging from 15,000 to acceptance of Herodotus's 1,800,000.
 No real consensus exists, although the most recent estimates by academics vary between 120,000 and 300,000.)
-These estimates usually come from studying the logistical capabilities of the Persians in that era, the sustainability of their respective bases of operations, and the overall manpower constraints affecting them.
+Robert von fischer has estimated the size of Xerxes' army at 40,000 troops.
+And Hans has estimated 65,000 soldier.These estimates usually come from studying the logistical capabilities of the Persians in that era, the sustainability of their respective bases of operations, and the overall manpower constraints affecting them.
 Whatever the real numbers were, however, it is clear that Xerxes was anxious to ensure a successful expedition by mustering an overwhelming numerical superiority by land and by sea.

 The number of Persian troops present at Thermopylae is therefore as uncertain as the number for the total invasion force.
 For instance, it is unclear whether the whole Persian army marched as far as Thermopylae, or whether Xerxes left garrisons in Macedon and Thessaly.